- Growth prospects uncertain for 2021; baseline scenario of 4.1 percent could be pulled down to just 0.8 percent under more pessimistic assumptions

 BARRANQUILLA, Colombia - Countries in Latin America and the Caribbean urgently need fiscal reforms to set the stage for a more robust and sustainable post-Covid recovery, the Inter-American Development Bank’s annual Macroeconomic Report says.

-The report’s baseline scenario sees the region growing 4.1 percent this year after last year’s 7.4 percent loss – the worse decline recorded in a single year since 1821.
+The report’s baseline scenario sees the region growing 4.1 percent this year after last year’s 7.4 percent loss – the worst decline recorded in a single year since 1821.
 Growth is predicted to revert to 2.5 percent per year in 2022 and beyond.
 To grow more vigorously the region needs to enact a series of reforms to improve productivity, help connect firms to global value chains, embrace the digital economy and promote job creation in an inclusive, sustainable, and resilient way.

 The baseline scenario assumes vaccine rollout programs proceed as planned and economies continue to be open, together with a healthy global economy.
 A more pessimistic scenario with weaker global growth and potential financial shocks could bring growth down to just 0.8 percent this year and -1.1 percent in 2022, according to IDB projections.
 The positive scenario foresees the region growing 5.2 percent in 2021 and 3.9 percent next year.